Banner Logo

 An ideal listing fee model must have that flexibility to adapt your business objective.

 Craigslist has successfully done that.
 Giving vendors a relaxation with their listing can turn up as a great boon for your marketplace.
+This means allowing some free or low-cost listings can attract more sellers, increase variety, and encourage vendors to try out your platform without a significant upfront cost.
 Make sure your marketplace has the right infrastructure to implement the required feature.

 keep active your other learning paths: